adamsolomou/SC-DNN/README.md

 The directory `src/inference` contains the implementation of several SC processing elements in `src/inference/function_blocks.py` as well as the implementation of the scaling operations in `src/inference/scaling_ops.py` that are used to determine signal scalings in the SC network graph.
 The directories `src/inference/network_I` and `src/inference/network_II` contain trained coefficients for the two test-case networks studied in the [Report](https://github.com/adamosSol/SC-DNN/blob/master/docs/Report.pdf).

+The code in `fp_inference.py` runs a forward propagation of the trained network in floating point arithmetic.
+The script `compute_scalings.py` computes the worst-case scaling parameters based on the trained coefficients whereas `signal_values.py` finds internal signal values and plots histograms in each layer, that can be used to determine scaling values for saturation arithmetic.
+The code in `sc_inference.py` runs a forward propagation of the trained network in stochastic arithmetic.
+Note that currently, network's parameters need to be manually imposed by the user.
+The numerical values for the parameters used in each experiment are listed in `sc_net_parameters.txt`

 ## Documentation
 [Report](https://github.com/adamosSol/SC-DNN/blob/master/docs/Report.pdf): Analysis and evaluation